Vadim-Karpenko/CC_DynamicWrinkles_UE4/README.md

 - Connect **Self** node to the **Target** input.

     <img src="/README_ASSETS/9.png?raw=true" width="800" />
-- Open the **AnimGraph** tab and drag the animation, or you can use the animation from the Examples folder in this repository.
+- Open the **AnimGraph** tab and drag the animation, or use the [test animation](https://github.com/Vadim-Karpenko/CC_DynamicWrinkles_UE4/tree/master/Example) provided by this repository.
 If the wrinkles on the face is barely visible in the preview window, it is possible that you need to tweak settings in the Material Instance.

     <img src="/README_ASSETS/10.png?raw=true" width="1000" />